Russian opposition marches against war in Berlin

 AI

-Russian Opposition Leaders Hold Anti-War March in
+Russian Opposition Hold Anti-War March in

 “We are against the war, aggression, and support free, peaceful Russia,” Yashin said in a speech.